burhanahmed1/DSA/README.md

 MinHeap with special additional functionalities like ```heapify()```, converting ```BSTtoMinHeap``` and etc.

 ## 21. Queue_usingArray :
-Implementation of a class Queue Using Array as a circular list Implement the following functions
+Implementation of a class Queue Using Array as a circular list.
+Implement the following functions
 1. IsFull:
 2. IsEmpty: